salzahir/ShufMath/README.md

-# Edutainment App 🎓📱
+# # Edutainment App 🎓📱

-The Edutainment App is a SwiftUI-based educational tool designed to help users practice and improve their multiplication and division skills.
-The app generates random questions based on user-defined settings, tracks progress, and keeps a high score to motivate improvement.
-It also includes a timer to add a competitive element to practice sessions and now supports decimal inputs for more flexible learning.
+The Edutainment App is a SwiftUI-based educational tool designed to make practicing multiplication and division fun and interactive.
+With customizable difficulty settings, a timer, and real-time score tracking, this app helps users improve their math skills in an engaging and competitive way.

 ## Features 🌟

-### Customizable Practice Settings:
-- Select the range of numbers for multiplication and division.
-- Choose the number of questions to practice.
-- Custom Difficulty: Tailor the difficulty with custom settings for max multiplier/divider and total number of questions.

-### Interactive Gameplay:
+### Gameplay Features:
 - Randomly generated multiplication and division questions.
-- User input validation with feedback on correct or incorrect answers.
+- User input validation with feedback (correct/incorrect answers).
-- Provides real-time feedback with score tracking.
+- Real-time score tracking during gameplay.
+- Timer to track performance within a set time limit.
 - Supports decimal inputs for more advanced practice.
-- **Timer**: Track how fast you can complete the questions within a set time limit.

-### Score Tracking:
+### Customization & Settings:
+- Select number range and question quantity.
+- Custom Difficulty with adjustable max multiplier/divider.
-- High score functionality to encourage continuous improvement.
+- High score tracking to motivate continuous improvement.
-- Displays current score and number of correct answers during gameplay.

 ### Clean UI Design:
 - Built using SwiftUI for a user-friendly and visually appealing interface.
-- Responsive layout for a seamless experience on iOS devices, adapting to various screen sizes.
+- Responsive layout that adapts seamlessly to various iOS devices and screen sizes.

 ## How to Use 📝
 1. Launch the app.